 The Importance of a Support System

-Nicholas G. Avgeropoulos, MD, serves as co-director of the Brain and Spine Tumor Program at Orlando Health Cancer Institute.
+Nicholas G. Avgeropoulos, MD, former co-director of the Brain and Spine Tumor Program at Orlando Health Cancer Institute.

 When treating a patient, no matter their diagnosis, a doctor learns about the patient, but also their family and friends.
-Dr. Nick Avgeropoulos, from Orlando Health, wants to know the answers to many questions, so that he feels he can properly treat his patients and be more than just a doctor to them, but also a friend.
+Dr. Nick Avgeropoulos wants to know the answers to many questions, so that he feels he can properly treat his patients and be more than just a doctor to them, but also a friend.

 • Where do they live?